DBInstance

 * 731

-If you specify a retention period such as 94, which isn’t a valid value,
+If you specify a retention period that isn’t valid, such as 94, Amazon RDS

 port